 Emergency Alert Number

-Emergency alerts sent from Douglas County will come through with the following Caller ID displayed: 541-957-8147.
+Emergency alerts sent from Douglas County will come through with the following Caller ID displayed: 541-391-5123.
 If you would like to hear the last alert you received repeated, simply dial the Caller ID number back.
 Text messages will be sent from 88911.

 Important - Read Before Registering